 - Dress your kids in bright, reflective clothing, so they’re easier for drivers to see.

 - Show your kids how to cross the street at an intersection and marked crosswalk.
-Teach them to wait until the car comes to a full stop, look both ways and making eye contact with drivers before crossing.
+Teach them to wait until the car comes to a full stop, look both ways and make eye contact with the driver before crossing.

 - Remind your kids to never cross the street between parked cars, or in the middle of a street.